137th Infantry Regiment (United States): Interwar period

 The former 1st Infantry Regiment of the Kansas National Guard was consolidated with the 4th Infantry Regiment, organized in 1918, to become the 137th Infantry of the 35th Division on 4 November 1921.
 The regiment was headquartered at Horton.
-D Company was formed in 1922, entirely from American Indian personnel at Haskell Indian College in Topeka.
+Company D, formed in 1922, was composed entirely of American Indian students at Haskell Indian College in Topeka.

-Between 14 December and 26 February 1922, the 1st and 3rd Battalions were called up for riot control during a strike of coal miners at Pittsburg.
+Between 14 December 1921 and 26 February 1922, the 1st and 3rd Battalions were called up for riot control during a coal miners' strike at Pittsburg.
 During the interwar period, the regiment conducted annual summer training mostly at Fort Riley.
 Both the 1st and 3rd Battalions provided relief between 13 and 16 July 1924 after a tornado struck Augusta.
-After the escape of criminals from the Kansas State Penitentiary, the 2nd Battalion was called up to perform road patrols and block bridges between 19 and 20 January 1934.
-Between 8 and 27 June of that year, it also provided riot control during labor troubles at copper mines in Baxter Springs.
-From 17 June to 6 August 1935, the regimental headquarters and 3rd Battalion were called up to provide riot control during a strike of coal miners at Columbus.
+After the escape of criminals from the Kansas State Penitentiary, the 2nd Battalion was called up to perform road patrols and block bridges between 19–20 January 1934.
+Between 8–27 June of that year, it also provided riot control during labor troubles at copper mines in Baxter Springs.
+From 17 June-6 August 1935, the regimental headquarters and 3rd Battalion were called up to provide riot control during a coal miners' strike at Columbus.